Cuisine of the Southern United States: Colonial era 1513 to 1776 and Antebellum era 1776 to 1861

 Shrimp and Crab Étouffée plate showing global influences of Southern food.
 Macaroni and cheese is a British dish.
 Black-eyed peas are from West Africa.
 Rice dishes were prepared by enslaved African Americans, Europeans, and Native Americans.

 Southern food has influences from Native American, European, and West African cuisines and foods.
-From corn Southeastern Native American tribes made grits, cornmeal mush, corn chowder, hush puppies, and cornbread that were adapted by European settlers and enslaved Africans cuisine called soul food.
+From corn, Southeastern Native American tribes made grits, cornmeal mush, corn chowder, hush puppies, and cornbread that were adapted by European settlers and enslaved Africans.
 Another Native American influence in Southern cuisine is fried green tomatoes.
-Squash was (and continues to be cooked) by Native Americans and has a long shelf life when not cooked, and because of its long shelf-life African Americans and European Americans placed it in their kitchens.
+Squash was - and continues to be - cooked by Native Americans and has a long shelf life when not cooked, and because of its long shelf-life African Americans and European Americans placed it in their kitchens.
 An additional Native American influence in Southern cuisine is the use of maple syrup.
 Settlers used honey and Indigenous people used maple syrup to sweeten and add flavor to dishes; this influenced the foodways of enslaved Africans and European settlers as they used maple syrup to sweeten their dishes and poured syrup over pancakes and other breakfast foods.

 Other Indigenous influences are dried meats, smoked fish, and preparing meals with deer, rabbit, turtle, catfish, and eating local strawberries, blueberries, blackberries, raspberries, and cranberries.
 Foods cultivated by Indigenous people in the Western Hemisphere influenced Southern and global cuisine.

 The first European nation to colonize the mainland portion of North America was Spain in the early 16th century in the year 1513 under Juan Ponce de León.
 In the year 1565, Spanish explorer Pedro Menéndez de Avilés established a settlement in St. Augustine, Florida and was accompanied by free and enslaved Africans.
 Two Spanish expeditions encountered the Apalachee in the first half of the 16th century.
 The expedition of Pánfilo de Narváez entered the Apalachee domain in 1528, and arrived at a village, which Narváez believed was the main settlement in Apalachee.
 The Apalachee Indigenous people influenced the foodways of Spanish colonists in Florida.
 Apalachee people prepared meals with hunted animals such as deer, rabbit, raccoon, and turkey (a bird indigenous to North America).
 They grew in their gardens corn, beans, squash, and sunflowers, and foraged for wild berries and nuts.
 From these food sources the Apalachee made stews and sweet flavored dishes.
 Spanish colonists enjoyed Native American cacina tea and turkey.